matheusorienrac/Notebooks/README.md

 # Notebooks
-Jupiter Notebooks that I used to study data science.
+Jupiter Notebooks that I wrote to study data science.
 (Kaggle competitions or personal projects.)